-Fresh Grilled Peaches with Mascarpone Cheese are the BEST Summer dessert made in only 15 minutes.
-Juicy peaches a grilled until slightly caramelized and topped with honey whipped mascarpone pistachios.
+Grilled Peaches with Whipped Mascarpone is a fresh Summer dessert, made in 15 minutes!
+These juicy grilled peaches are slightly caramelized and topped with honey-whipped mascarpone and pistachios.

-These grilled peaches with mascarpone can also be served as an appetizer with pizza on the grill, alongside grilled chicken caprese as a side dish, or even for brunch with a hash brown crust quiche.
+These grilled peaches with mascarpone can also be served as an appetizer with pizza on the grill, alongside grilled chicken caprese as a side dish, or even for brunch with a hash brown crust quiche or overnight breakfast strata.

 Jump to:

-- Peaches - When choosing peaches to grill, it's important you choose ones that are just barely ripe.
-If they are overly ripe, they will be mushy and fall apart when you grill them.
-This is great if you happen to have a peach tree with a ton of fresh peaches!
-You can also look at canning peaches too!
+- Peaches - When grilling fruit, choose barely ripe pieces.
+If they are overly ripe, they will be mushy and fall apart after cooking.
+This is a great option if you happen to have a peach tree with a ton of fresh peaches!

 - Salad - Serve these grilled peaches over spring greens or arugula for a light summer meal.

-First, combine the mascarpone cheese with honey, vanilla and a pinch of salt in a bowl and whisk together until creamy.
+Make Mascarpone Topping - First, combine the mascarpone cheese with honey, vanilla, and a pinch of salt in a bowl and whisk until creamy.
 Place the sweetened mascarpone cheese in the fridge while you grill the peaches.

-Halve the peaches and brush the insides of them lightly with olive oil and sprinkle them with kosher salt.
+Prep the Peaches - Halve the peaches and brush the insides lightly with olive or avocado oil, then sprinkle with kosher salt.

-Grilling the peaches, not only softens the fruit, but also caramelizes it.
-It also intensifies the flavor and makes them taste super sweet while giving them a slightly smoky flavor.
+Grilling fruit not only softens it but also caramelizes it.
+It also intensifies the flavor, makes them sweeter, and gives them a slight smoky flavor.

-These grilled peaches with mascarpone are best served hot off the grill.
-The warm peaches will slightly melt the whipped mascarpone, making an irresistible dessert.
-These peaches can also be served room temperature or chilled if you like.
+These grilled peaches are best served hot off the grill.
+The warm peaches will slightly melt the mascarpone, making an irresistible dessert!
+They can also be served room temperature or chilled.

 If you loved this recipe for grilled peaches with mascarpone, check out these other grilling recipes that I know you will love too!